lstsgroup/vibrant/_sources/Keyword_Glossary.rst.txt

    :section: system
    :type: string

-    This is the name of coordinates file.
+    This is the path of the file containing the system coordinates.

 .. keyword:: type_traj
    :section: system
    :type: string

     Define type of provided trajectory.
-Values: 'pos' for positions, 'vel' for velocities.
+Possible values are:
+    * **pos** for a trajectory of positions
+    * **vel** or a trajectory of velocities

 .. keyword:: mass_weighting
    :section: system
    :type: string

    Define if mass weighting should be applied for spectra computation.
-Values: 'y' or 'n'
+Possible values are:
+    * **y** yes, apply mass weighting
+    * **n** no, dont apply mass weighting

 Subblock: cell
 ~~~~~~~~~~~~~~~~
 .. code-block:: text